BakareTobias/six_dof_arm_ros2/README.md

-# Vision-Guided Robotic Manipulation Pipeline using ROS2, MoveIt2, and Gazebo for Automated Object Sorting.
+# Vision-Guided Robotic Manipulation Pipeline using ROS2, MoveIt2, and Gazebo for Pick and Place Tasks.

 A ROS2 project that models and controls the Franka v3, a 7 degree of freedom robotic arm using rviz and moveit.
 The project includes a gazebo simulation of the robot performing pick and place tasks guided by computer vision.